YahooArchive/anthelion/README.md

 ### Plugin Overview

-To perform the focused crawiling the plugin implements three extensions:
+To perform the focused crawling the plugin implements three extensions:

-1. **AnthelionScoringFilter** (implements the ScoringFilter interface): wraps arround the Anthelion online classifier to classify newly discovered outlinks, as relevant or not.
+1. **AnthelionScoringFilter** (implements the ScoringFilter interface): wraps around the Anthelion online classifier to classify newly discovered outlinks, as relevant or not.
 This extension gives score to each outlink, which is then used in the Generate stage, i.e., the URLs for the next fetch cycle are selected based on the score.
 This extension also pushes feedback to the classifier for the already parsed web pages.
 The online classifier can be configured and tuned (see [Usage and Development] (#usage and development)).

 2. **WdcParser** (implements the Parser interface): This extension parses the web page content and tries to extract semantic data.
-The parser is adaptation of an already existing nutch parser plugin implemented in [2].
+The parser is adaptation of an already existing Nutch parser plugin implemented in [2].
 The parser is based on the [any23 library](https://any23.apache.org/) and is able to extract Microdata, Microformats and RDFa annotation from HTML.
 The extracted triples are stored in the *Content* field.

 3. **TripleExtractor** (implements the IndexingFilter interface): This extension stores new fields to the index that can be later used for querying.